priyankarpal/projectshut/README.md

 [ProjectsHut](https://projectshut.vercel.app) offers a user-friendly interface, making it easy to publish projects and share them with others.

 Whether you're a seasoned professional or just starting out, It's a valuable resource for sharing your work and making connections in the tech community.
-With its [Open Source](https://opensource.guide) design.
+With its [Open Source](https://opensource.guide) design

 ## 🤔 How to contribute ?